yukti2502/Docking-Study-/README.md

 ---

 ## Conclusion
 This project successfully identifies phytochemicals from *Aloe barbadensis* and *Allium sativum* that show promising inhibitory interaction with the Monkeypox A42R protein.
-Compounds like **protoeruboside B** and **isoaloesin** exhibited strong docking and binding energy scores along with favorable pharmacokinetic properties.
+Compounds like **Sativoside B1** and **isoaloesin** exhibited strong docking and binding energy scores along with favorable pharmacokinetic properties.
 Further **in vitro/in vivo** experiments are needed for validation.

 ---